WorkflowSim/WorkflowSim-1.0/readme.txt

 After a while the download is down, right click the project again and choose 'Project Properties'.
 Go to 'Sources', click 'Add Folder' and choose two folders (your_repo_root/examples and your_repo_root/sources).
 Go to 'Libraries', add all jars  (your_repo_root/lib/*.jar).

-2.5 Set Arguments

-Go to 'Run'->'Set Project Configuration'->'Customize'.
-Go to 'Run', and make sure the Main Class is 'org.workflowsim.examples.WorkflowSimExample1'.
-Set the 'Arguments' to be '-p your_repo_root/config/config.txt'.

-2.6 Modify Config File

-The same to 1.6.

-2.7 Run an Example
+2.5 Run an Example

-The same to 1.7.
+The same to 1.5.

 ### 3. Use WorkflowSim with Eclipse but without GitHub
 ( If you don't want to contribute back to WorkflowSim with your codes, you can use WorkflowSim without GitHub. )